 There’s no way to tell which aspect someone else has placed you in, for privacy reasons – it’s their business which of their aspects they place each person in, so no one else can find out.

-The person you are following will have access to posts you have made to the aspect(s) you have placed them in as well as your public posts, and you will start receiving their public posts in your stream.
+You will see their public posts in your stream, but none of their limited posts.
+They will have access to posts you have made to the aspect(s) you have placed them in as well as your public posts, although your posts will not appear in their stream.

 - You consider Jill a slight acquaintance, and put her in your “Acquaintances” aspect.